Ayush1832/WebsiteMonitor/README.txt

     There are two modules that must be running: WebServer and TaskConsumer.
 Each project has a <module>EntryPoint containing the main program.
-Configuration is managed by editting the config.json files in the respective resource directories of the respective modules.
+Configuration is managed by editing the config.json files in the respective resource directories of the respective modules.
 The default configuration points at localhost for such a Rabbit server.